ndanielsen/intermediate-cli-git-github/materials/1-commandline.md

 ENVs are helpful because they allow you to separate code/ logic from configuration.

-Checkout this chapter reading from the Twelve Factor about on [configuration](https://12factor.net/config).
+ProTip - Checkout this reading from the Twelve Factor about on [configuration](https://12factor.net/config).

 ### Accessing Current ENVs

 Let's find the home directory on our machine:

+>
 >$ echo $HOME
+>

 This is the user's home directory.
-Variables have the $ in front of them.
+Variables have a `$` in front of them.

 ### Let's Look at All of them

+>
 >$ echo env
+>

-That's alot of information.
-Let's scroll through it slowly using the pipe operator and `less`.
+These are all of the ENVs for your user.
+It is a lot of information.
+We can scroll through it slowly using the pipe operator and `less`.

+>
 >$ echo env | less
+>

 Hint: You can press the `q` button to escape.

 ### Setting Envs - Temporary

+Sometimes it is helpful to temporary setting ENVs for a program that is running or a short lived process.

-We can temporarily set them for user in our programs like this:
+We can temporarily set them for user in our programs with `export` before them in a KEY=VALUE format.

+>
 >$ export MY_NAME=Nathan
 >$ export FULL_NAME="Nathan Danielsen"
+>
+>$ echo $MY_NAME
+>$ echo $FULL_NAME
+>

-You can also add it before you run a script.
+You can also add an ENV before you run a script.

+>
 >$ FRIEND_NAME="Bonnie Wolfe" bash script/shoutout.sh
+>

 #### EXERCISES:

-1) Set a these ENVs in your terminal and then print them back.
+Set these ENVs in your terminal and then print them back.

-- HACK4LA=rocks
+HACK4LA with value of "rocks"
-- LOS_ANGELES="Has the best icecream!"
+LOS_ANGELES with value of "Has the best icecream!"

+BONUS
-2) Bonus: Modify the `shoutout.sh` to say something nice about someone who you admire using one or more ENVs.
+Modify the `shoutout.sh` to say something nice about someone who you admire using one or more ENVs.

 ### Setting Envs - Permament